Jonnie Guernsey

 “I’ve been wondering what God’s plan for me is, Richard.
 Tell me about yours.”

-He considers me for about fifteen seconds, peering down with eyes half closed, Morgan Freeman freckles dotting his face.
-“Well,” he announces, “I have to tell you a little about myself in order for you to understand the full context of how this will happen.
+“So, you know, God does have a plan for me.
+But to help you comprehend it, I need to explain myself further.
 Then the pieces will fall into place, so you can see the big picture.
-You see, some people only see the little picture, but they forget to look around the edges.”
+Some people only see the little picture, but they forget to look around the edges.”
 He moves his hands to indicate a bigger and bigger rectangle until his long arms are stretched as wide as he can make them.
+“People got to understand the bigger picture, or they can’t understand anything.
+Not a single thing.”

-Richard glances around the room and leans close enough to say softly in my ear, “I have 8.7 million dollars tied up in probate.”
-He stands tall to let that sink in.
-“My sister-in-law doesn’t want me to get that money.
-I’ve been in court six times, with the county, and the mayor.
-They keep saying they’re working on it.
+Richard continues.
+“They keep saying they’re working on it.
 Well, they’ve been working on it for six years now.
-I went to House of Peace to see if they could help.
+I went to Social Services to see if they could help.
 Twice.
 They said they can’t do anything for me, and told me not to come back.
 Can you believe that?”

-I say, “Well, I hope that when you get that money, you’ll make a donation to St. Ben’s.”
+Richard may be an unreliable narrator, but he deserves a respectful listener.
+I say, “Well, I hope when you get that money, you’ll make a donation to St. Ben’s.”

 “Of course I will.”
 He waves one hand dismissively.
 “But that’s nothing.
 That’s just a tiny part of God’s plan for me.
-You see, I’m going to Ironwood Michigan.
+I’m going to Ironwood Michigan.
 Don’t you just love the way that sounds?
 He places a palm over his heart, draws out the syllables rapturously and repeats, “Ironwood Michigan.”

 “Have you ever been to Ironwood?”

 He winces.
 “Just once.
 They put me in this dark little hotel room with no windows, or the windows were covered over.
 I told him I would help him fix the place up if he’d let me stay, but he wouldn’t let me, so that’s why I have to go back.
 I’m gonna take my 8.7 million dollars—well after I donate maybe about a million to this place—so that’s what?
 7.7 million?
-Yeah, and I’m going to Ironwood Michigan (he draws out the name again, as if he’s listening to a the loveliest of symphonies) to help those people.
+Yeah, and I’m going to Ironwood Michigan (he draws out the name again, as if he’s listening to a the loveliest of symphonies) to help those people.”

 I don’t ask who they, him, or those people are.